Click the arrows to learn more about our IN-PERSON group classes!

 What methods of training do you use in group classes?

 In class, students will learn how to “shape” behaviour, to properly use and fade a lure, to add a cue (the word “sit” for example), to capture behaviour, to properly reinforce a behaviour and to effectively manage and prevent reinforcement for undesirable behaviours.
-Rather than resorting to corrections to stop unwanted behaviours, owners will be coached thorough how to effectively teach an incompatible behaviour that will have the added benefit of preventing unwanted behaviours (for example, a dog cannot simultaneously sit and jump).
-Specific behaviours or issues addressed in each class are detailed on program webpages, found in the drop down menu above.
+Rather than resorting to corrections to stop unwanted behaviours, owners will be coached thorough how to effectively teach an incompatible behaviour that will have the added benefit of preventing unwanted behaviours.
+Specific behaviours or issues addressed in each class are detailed on program webpages.